ajain-us/NetflixSummaryExtensionWT/README.md

 If you are confused, please follow this youtube tutorial: (will be added later).

 ## Usage
 To use this extension, select a TV show or movie within Netflix that you would like information about.
-Then simply select the extension from the Chrome extension selector.
+Then, simply select the extension from the Chrome extension selector.
 It will open a popup window that has two buttons, Summary and Review.
 From there, your request gets generated and displayed.